Astronomers might have found a potential indication of life in the clouds of Venus.

 The spectral transition that Greaves observed with JCMT and ALMA is by far the easiest phosphine line to see from Earth.
 Looking into Venus’s atmosphere is not easy, as it is close, large, and bright.
 Phosphine absorbs radiation from lower in the atmosphere at a wavelength of 1.123 millimeters.
 The molecule should absorb other wavelengths as well, but they are at frequencies not easily accessible from the ground or from current space telescopes.

-Anita Richards (Manchester University), the team’s ALMA liaison, helped Greaves to reduce the ALMA data.
+Anita Richards (University of Manchester, UK), the team’s ALMA liaison, helped Greaves to reduce the ALMA data.
 “Venus appears almost as big as the entire field of view of ALMA,” Richards explains.
 Identifying the signature caused by phosphine required an intricate process of data processing that took four months.

 So, Is There Life on Venus?